seermer/HollowKnight_RL/README.md

 # Playing Hollow Knight with Reinforcement Learning

-The project uses Deep Q-Network to learn how to play boss fight in Hollow Knight.
+The repo uses Deep Q-Network to learn how to play boss fight in Hollow Knight.

-I am currently primarily trying to train the agent with Hornet boss fight, but it should be able to run on most Hall of Gods Boss with only one boss health bar.
+but it should be able to run on most Hall of Gods Boss with only one boss health bar.

 You need to install the Satchel and EnemyHPBar Mod to correctly run (so it can recognize boss HP), I have made some modifications (custom HP bar color) for more stable recognition, the mod files can be found in Managed folder.

-**Note: I am still updating the project, so any file or structure of the repo may change**
+**Note: I am still updating the repo, so any file or structure of the repo may change**

 **Note: the "master" branch contains files and algorithms working in progress, "hornet" branch contains a version that was able to train an agent that can defeat hornet most of the time, that branch will no longer be modified unless important updates (e.g. bug fix) is needed**